<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 The truth is that most Americans don’t know how much to save or the amount of income they’ll need.

 No matter where you stand in the planning process, or your current age, we designed this guide to provide you with a comprehensive overview of the steps to take toward retirement.
-With the right resources, you can simplify and streamline your transition from ExxonMobil into retirement — and get the most of your benefits.
+With the right resources, you can simplify and streamline your transition from ExxonMobil into retirement and get the most out of your benefits.

 That's where The Retirement Group comes in.
 We've partnered with Wealth Enhancement to offer a wide range of retirement planning resources.
 With a qualified, competent, and caring advising team by your side, ExxonMobil employees in the United States can make the most of what they've saved, and better plan for what they still need.

 Don't leave your retirement transition to chance.
-Whether you're focused on maximizing the potential of your benefits, planning for rising health care costs, or creating effective tax diversification in your portfolio, The Retirement Group can help.
+Whether you're focused on optimizing the potential of your benefits, planning for rising health care costs, or creating effective tax diversification in your portfolio, The Retirement Group can help.

-"A separate study by Russell Investments, a large money management firm, came to a similar conclusionRussell estimates a good financial advisor can increase investor returns by 3.75 percent."
+"A study by Russell Investments, a large money management firm, found that good financial advisor can increase investor returns by 3.75 percent."

 Schedule a Call

 As decades go by, you’re likely full swing into your career at ExxonMobil, and your income probably reflects that.
-However, the challenges of saving for retirement often come from large competing expenses: a mortgage, raising children, and saving for their college.
+However, the challenges of saving for retirement often come from large competing expenses: a mortgage, raising children, and saving for their education.

 One of the classic planning conflicts is saving for retirement versus saving for college.
-Most financial planners will tell you that retiring in your 60s from your company should be your top priority because your child can usually find support from financial aid — while you may need to fund more of your retirement yourself.
+Most financial planners will tell you that retiring in your 60s from your company should be your top priority because your child can usually find support from financial aid, while you may need to fund more of your retirement yourself.

 Source: Is it Worth the Money to Hire a Financial Advisor?
 The Balance, 2021

-The benefits of investing in your 401(k)
+The benefits of investing in your 401k

 Starting to save as early as possible matters.
 Time on your side means compounding can have significant impacts on your future savings.
-Once you’ve started, continuing to increase and maximize your contributions for your 401(k) plan is key.
+Once you’ve started, continuing to increase and maximize your contributions for your 401k plan is key.

 ATTV5 Graph page8